Bum trilogy

-The Bum Trilogy consists of three books by Australian author Andy Griffiths.
-They are aimed at children aged around ten and contain much toilet humor.
+The Bum Trilogy consists of three books by Australian author Andy Griffiths: The Day My Bum Went Psycho (2003), Zombie Bums from Uranus (2004), and Bumageddon: The Final Pongflict (2005).The books are aimed at children aged around ten and contain much toilet humor.

-Name change

-In the United States, the word "bum" has another meaning (i.e. homeless vagrant), so it is changed to "butt" in the versions sold there.
+Because the word bum has an alternate meaning in the United States, the book titles were changes to use butt instead.
 The third book is further renamed to Butt Wars: The Final Conflict.

 Griffiths' reference guide to "prehistoric bumosaurs", What Bumosaur Is That?, was published in May 2007.
 It is not a part of the trilogy, although the book was mentioned in the trilogy.